Shine Lawyers Main Logo

 If the speed limit is more than 80km/h, or more than 90km/h in Western Australia, you’re required to keep left except in special circumstances such as overtaking, turning right or making a U-turn.

-Rules can vary state-by-state so it’s a good idea to familiarise yourself with the particular rules in your specific state or territory.
+Rules can vary state-by-state so it’s a good idea to familiarise yourself with the rules in your specific state or territory.

 Contact us